How to keep dogs off the couch and keep your furniture fresh

 They key commands you want to teach your dog are ‘off’ and ‘go to your bed’ and when your dog follows through you want to make sure you positively reinforce their good behavior.
 Training dogs with treats is the easiest way to do this as it’s a well known fact that our furkids are massive foodies!

 When you issue the commands ‘off’ and ‘go to your bed’ it can be helpful to back this up with a sweeping gesture that makes it clear what you’re asking your dog to do.
-And remember to offer one of the best dog treats as a reward every time your pup follows through.
+And remember to offer a treat as a reward every time your pup follows through.
 They’ll quickly learn to associate going to their bed as an action that gets them a tasty morsel and before you know it, the couch will be forgotten!

 4. Block access